xxyzz/myblog/_pages/about.markdown

 layout: page
 title: About
 permalink: /about/
+titleImage: /images/google-earth-view-6046.jpg
 ---
 I'm a college student, majored in civil engineering.
-When I feel bored of school ~~every day~~, I read books or learn %$^%@#.
+I learn front-end web development, python and Linux in my free time.

 This site is built with Jekyll and hosted on Firebase.
-The theme is [material-jekyll-theme ](https://github.com/alexcarpenter/material-jekyll-theme).
-Codes are [here](https://github.com/xxyzz/myblog).
+The theme is modified from [material-jekyll-theme ](https://github.com/alexcarpenter/material-jekyll-theme).
+My blog's codes are [here](https://github.com/xxyzz/myblog).
 Welcome pull requests!🙂

 You can view my freecodecamp projects at [here](https://xxyzz.github.io)